 I remember, as a kid, going to Price Clubs in Setauket, New York; and being marveled at how massive the store was.

 Price Club would merge with Costco in 1993, becoming PriceCostco, and then finally becoming Costco in 1997.

 Many years later, we would take our kids to marvel at these massive warehouse stores.

 Our family loves Costco.
 We love the prices.
-Our kids love the churros. 🙂
+Our kids love the churros (and the samples!). 🙂

 Over the years, I’ve picked up a few tips and tricks that have made our Costco experiences more enjoyable and affordable.
 Nowadays, Costco pays us to be members!